Debt collection and debt recovery in Poland

 A statement of claim / lawsuit is a document initiating litigation.
 As such, it must satisfy certain conditions.
 A copy of a correctly drafted statement of claim is provided to the opposing party and the legal proceedings can begin.

 Moreover, a statement of claim should also set out with precision the relief sought by the claimant, that is what are their requests that the court should award in the final ruling.
 Apart from payment of overdue amounts from the defendant, in the statement of claim the claimant may seek the award of late-payment interest accrued from a specific date or the award of costs of litigating the case.
-The statement of claim can also set out the evidence that the court should take.
-This part opens the statement of claim and is referred to as the particular of claim.

 In addition to the above-described elements, a statement of claim / lawsuit should also include: